Petko Ilić: Life

 He went on to fight many battles with the Turks and Bulgars under the command of Jovan Dovezenski, had lost several trusted lieutenants, had several more narrow escapes, including having to fight his way with his cheta through a cordon of the enemy.
 Petko Ilić became a commander (Vojvoda) in 1906 in Skopska Crna Gora, where he organized a communication network between two headquarters.

 The Bulgarian-sponsored komitadji began terrorizing the nearby Serbian villages and along with Jovan Babunski and a number of other skilled vojvodas fought in this region: Gligor Sokolović, Trenko Rujanović, Jovan Dolgač, Vasilije Trbić, and Cene Marković.
 Petko and his četa cleared the right bank of the Vardar River, from Skoplje to Veles, and beyond, of Bulgarian komitadji.
 Subsequently, he headed numerous daring raids into Ottoman territory, fighting the Turks as well.

 In July 1908, the Young Turks, along with the Turkish Third Army in Macedonia, marched on Istanbul and overthrew the Turkish sultan, Abdul Hamid.
 He was replaced by his weak brother, Mohammed V.

 A new constitution was proclaimed.
 All citizens of Turkey, including the sizable Christian population in the Balkans, were promised full political and religious rights.
 The old feudal system was abolished.
 A new era was proclaimed.

-Everyone in Old Serbia and Macedonia was excited about the great changes that were about to take place.
-The Young Turks called on everyone to end the civil war and join the new society.
-Believing the Young Turks, many of the Serbian cetas, the Bulgarian komitadji and the Greek ardante came out of their respective mountain fastness hoping to return to a peaceful life.
+Excitement was building in Old Serbia and Macedonia about the changes that were about to take place.
+The Young Turks called for an end to the civil war.
+Many of the Serbian cetas, the Bulgarian komitadji, and the Greek ardante came out of their respective mountain hidings hoping to return to a peaceful life.
 The Serbian Committee for Chetnik Action came to an understanding with the new government and gave up their arms in Skopije.

-Petko Ilić was presented to the Turks as a leader of the Chetniks which he was not.
+Petko Ilić was falsely presented to the Turks as a leader of the Chetniks.
 Members of the Turkish high command were surprised to find a young man of slight built and short height with such a popular following.
-They were beside themselves.

 In 1910 Ilić began to fight the Young Turks after they neglected to observe the promises that they had made to the European Powers to respect the Christian population in their Empire.